Euro zone growth scare weighs on European shares

 March 19 Iceland's Arion Bank said Kaupskil ehf, a unit of Kaupthing, has agreed to sell 582.9 million shares of Arion Bank for more than 48.8 billion kronas ($450.7 million).

-European stocks have tumbled in the past few weeks, with the FTSEurofirst 300 down 5 percent since late June, knocked lower by fears of an escalation of the Ukrainian crisis and tensions between the West and Moscow.

-Thursday's rebound was limited, however, by concerns over the pace of growth in the euro zone's two biggest economies.

-Data showed Germany's economy suffered a surprise contraction - its first in more than a year - in the three months to June, and France slashed its growth forecasts for this year and the next after its economy failed to grow in the second quarter.
+The German economy suffered a surprise contraction, its first in more than a year, in the three months to June and France slashed its growth forecasts for this year and the next after its economy failed to grow in the second quarter.

-"The GDP figures are not reassuring, and it's adding to the fears over the weak inflation figures for the euro zone.
-The scenario of a steady economic recovery looks quite shaky now," Barclays France fund manager Thierry Claude said.

-The weak GDP data also pushed lower German 10-year bond yields, which briefly traded below 1 percent for the first time ever, reflecting bets for fresh stimulus from the European Central Bank.
+"Data is getting weaker and this is no longer an environment where we are overweight equities," said strategist Matthias Thiel at M.M.Warburg & CO in Hamburg, who turned "neutral" on European equities last week.

+"Especially the German data is disappointing and this is why we see more risk to our scenario that there is a moderate recovery in the euro zone."

-Some strong German corporate results also supported to the market on Thursday.
+Some strong German corporate results also provided some support to the market.

+German potash miner K+S surged 2.3 percent after recording higher-than-expected earnings before interest and tax in the second quarter.

-Shares in steelmaker ThyssenKrupp added 1.7 percent as the German group said it may return to a net profit this year.
+Shares in steelmaker ThyssenKrupp added 0.8 percent as the German group said it may return to a net profit this year, raising its outlook for a second time after restructuring at its steel mill in Brazil paid off and demand for elevators and chemicals plants bolstered earnings.

-The recent correction in equities worldwide has boosted the asset class's risk premium to between 100-200 basis points above their long term average, Patrick Moonen, senior multi asset strategist at ING IM said.

-"Taking risk in equities is well rewarded: we expect that over the next one or two years, these risk premiums will gradually normalise," Moonen wrote in a research note.

 Europe bourses in 2014: link.reuters.com/pap87v